dam0944/POS-Coffee-NISIT/README.md

 ## Usage

-1. Make sure your backend (Laravel API) is running:
+1. Ensure your Laravel backend is running (`php artisan serve`).
-   `php artisan serve`
-2. Start the frontend (React):
+2. Start the React frontend (`npm start`).
-   `npm start`
-3. Open your browser and go to `http://localhost:3000`
+3. Open your browser to [http://localhost:3000](http://localhost:3000).
-4. Register or log in to start using Coffee NISIT!
+4. Register a user account or log in to start using the POS system.

 ---

-## Contributing

-Contributions are welcome!

-To contribute:
-1. Fork this repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a Pull Request

----

-## License

-This project is licensed under the MIT License.

----

 ## Contact

-Created by [Ang Dam]
+Created by [Your Name]
-Email: [dam619404@gmail.com]
+Email: [your.email@example.com]

 ---

-> **This project was built as part of my portfolio to demonstrate my abilities in full-stack web development, UI/UX design, and real-world business application development.
-Thank you for reviewing my work for internship consideration!**
+> This project demonstrates my skills in full-stack web development, UI/UX, and business software—thank you for your consideration for internship opportunities!